Why the Executive Bonus Plan Is the Ideal Golden Handcuffs

 To set up a deferred benefit, you could require your employee to satisfy a length of service or wait until a stated retirement age before they can use the cash value.
 This would prevent the employee’s use and access to the benefit until the future.

 Another option would be to add a vesting schedule and forfeiture language.
 This would cause them to lose some of the benefits if they leave you before being fully vested.

 Or you could require them to reimburse you for premiums paid if they leave you before a specific date.

 The Flexibility of Executive Bonus Plans

-To sweeten the pot and make the benefits to the executive even more incentivizing, you can add in a double bonus.
+To sweeten the pot and make the benefits to the professional even more incentivizing, you can add in a double bonus.
 In this case, you would pay the life insurance premiums and the corresponding income tax your employee will owe in that year.

 Another option is to add an executive contribution provision.
 This would allow your employee to add premiums on top of what you pay in.
 This would build up a larger policy, with higher cash values and death benefits.

 Solving the Most Problems with One Policy

 To get the most out of one policy you could initiate a Key Man Life Insurance policy that later converts to an Executive Bonus Plan.
 Additionally, a policy set up as an Executive Bonus Plan could then be used in a one-way Buy-Sell Agreement where the key employee buys out the existing business owner.

 You’d start a policy that insures your executive.